gicrisf/kaomel/README.md

-# kaomel
+# Kaomel

-An extensible and snappy kaomoji picker for Emacs.
+A snappy kaomoji picker for Emacs.